subins2000/kde-weblate/README.md

   ```bash
   copy-to-upstream.sh
   ```
   This will copy new localized strings from the recently pushed Weblate changes to KDE upstream summit repo.
+Note that Weblate PO files have line wrapping enabled, but summit POs does not.
 * In `upstream/l10n-kf5-summit/ml` folder, commit :
   ```bash
   svn commit -m 'Updates from Weblate'